rick-chou/ngx-monaco-editor/README.md

-> It seems that the original author no longer maintains this project, so I made some changes on the basis of the original version, its usage is the same as the original, I just upgraded some dependencies in the project and ensured the availability in higher versions of angular , and I will continue to maintain this project for a long time, and finally thank the original author Atul Kumar
+> It seems that the original author no longer maintains this project, so I made some changes on the basis of the original version, its usage is the same as the original, I just upgraded some dependencies in the project and ensured the availability in higher versions of angular , and I will continue to maintain this project for a long time

+> Finally thank the original author Atul Kumar

 # Monaco Editor Component for Angular 2 and above.